 Her most recent book Art for the Workers.
 Proletarian Art and Festive Decorations of Petrograd.
 1917-1920 was published by ‘Brill’ in May 2018.
 In autumn 2018 the Russian translation of her 2012 book The Unsung Hero of the Russian Avant-Garde will come out; and The Life and Times of Nikolay Punin will be published by ‘Slovo’ in Moscow.

-This course can be best complemented with the 1-day course: Neural and Psychological Processes in Decision Making.
+This course can be best complemented with the 1-day course: Decision Making and the Mind: Weaknesses, Biases and Persuasion.

 - 10% when a participant enrolls for more than one of our courses (at the same time)